HomeGuidesRecipesAPI ExplorerForumSandboxSupport

 Get the credentials

-Before using Monite UI Components, complete the Getting started guide to set up your partner account and get API the credentials.
+Before using components from the React SDK, complete the Getting started guide to set up your partner account and get API the credentials.

 We also assume you have already mapped out your customers and their users as entities and entity users in Monite, and that you have the ability to: